serstyle/book_friend/README.md

 -reading
-- add book reading from to read (delete in db of to read and add to the reading db) // done but should be able to undo (from reading to the to read list)
+- add book reading from to read (delete in db of to read and add to the reading db) // done but should be able to undo (from reading to the to read list) !!!

 -already read
-- add book already from reading (delete in the to read db and add to the already read db))
+- add book already from reading (delete in the to read db and add to the already read db)) // done but should be able to undo !!!

 setting to modifiate name and see other stuff being able to add age and some other stuff // done (try find bug)